What Will School Look Like?

 Opening Plans by School System

-Buford City Schools: reopen with in-person classes on Aug.
-12; enroll in digital learning was July 15
+Buford City Schools: reopened with in-person classes on Aug.
+12

-Clayton County Public Schools: Aug.
-10 reopening with virtual learning
+Clayton County Public Schools: reopened Aug.
+10 with virtual learning; will continue with virtual learning for now

 The Georgia Department of Education and the Georgia Department of Public Health released “Georgia’s Path to Recovery for K-12 Schools” with guidelines focused on the health and physical requirements for reopening school buildings.
 These measures include prioritizing safety, being realistic in the K-12 setting, adapting to multiple scenarios, protecting the vulnerable, practicing prevention and transporting students with detailed guidance on entering school buildings, serving meals, transitioning between classes and spaces within the school and more.